alfonsrv/impf-botpy/docs/ALERTS.md

 Currently only Zulip is supported as an alerting backend.
 Zulip is open source and can be hosted locally, since I use it mainly for various project automations it's what's integrated right now.
 Zulip also offers a public service, along with an app for every major smartphone OS.

+Messages older than 120 seconds will be ignored by the bot when waiting for interactive user input.

 Alerts can be tested using `python main.py --alerts`.

 ## Zulip Setup